 No Natural Gas Plant in Nicetown

-Power SEPTA with renewable energy
+Power SEPTA with Renewable Energy

 350 Philly and more than 50 organizations across the Philadelphia area are calling on SEPTA to cancel a plan to build a natural gas power plant in Nicetown.
 Instead of creating a power source that would pollute our air, harm people’s health, and accelerate climate change, SEPTA should get on the right side of history by investing in clean renewable energy.

-What is SEPTA planning?
+What is SEPTA doing?

 Why does this matter to us?